how would you react, if you were held at gunpoint? This is a serious question we pose in the subject of this article.

 A Man Pulls a Gun at the School Board:

-You can tell that the board members are scared.
+So, you can tell that the board members are scared.
 But they are also doing something right.

 The chairman tries to de-escalate the situation and reason with the gunman.

 At the same time, he is taking full responsibility for firing his wife (the reason why the criminal is threatening everybody in the first place).

 He is willing to make himself the primary target, and he is also trying to distract the criminal until help arrives (and eventually it does).

 The deranged man held the entire board at gunpoint, and, despite their attempts to reason with him, eventually fired a couple of shots at those people – point-blank.

 Here’s the miraculous part: he missed – three times in a row!

 A security guard shot the man, but he had enough strength left to kill himself before getting arrested.